Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotels

 Staying at La Bobadilla Hotel is like being invited to a wealthy friend’s country estate (one that just happens to be conveniently located between Cordoba, Granada, and Seville).
-A whitewashed Mediterranean villa set among olive groves, the hotel has a spa and a gastronomic restaurant, as well as horses and bikes for exploring the extensive grounds—and yet, the room rates are very reasonable.
+A whitewashed Mediterranean villa set among olive groves, the hotel has a spa and a fine-dining restaurant, as well as horses and bikes for exploring the extensive grounds—and yet, the room rates are very reasonable.
 Of La Bobadilla’s entry-level accommodations, number 47 is a prime pick for the beautiful Moorish woodwork in the ceiling.

 Restaurants the locals love